Get

 2. They Are Versatile Hunting Companions

 Some hunting dogs are bred to hunt specific quarry, but the German Shorthaired Pointer is much more flexible.
-This dog has instincts that serve it well in all hunting scenarios, including a multi-tasking ability that allows it to hunt, retrieve, and point.
+This dog has instincts that serve it well in many hunting scenarios, including a multi-tasking ability that allows it to hunt, retrieve, and point.

 3. German Shorthaired Pointers Can Spot Even the Most Elusive Prey

-The German Shorthaired Pointer isn’t just a versatile hunter but is an efficient hunter.
+The German Shorthaired Pointer isn’t just a versatile hunter, but is an efficient hunter.
 This breed is praised for its keen instincts when homing in on prey.
 Any animal that might be prey (such as birds or squirrels) will immediately capture this perceptive dog’s attention.

 This ability can come with some potential disadvantages.
 German Shorthaired Pointers may have difficulty training or focusing on tasks if they are in an area where prey animals wander.
 They may be inclined to chase after other animals.
 For this reason, it is vital to keep a German Shorthaired Pointer on a leash or in an enclosed area when outdoors.